Suggested Packing List

 RAIN GEAR: A good quality two-piece rainsuit with a hood is a must.
 It should be made of coated nylon with factory-sealed seams.
 The expensive "Gore-tex" variety is not really necessary; however, you may opt for this if you think you may have use for it again.
 Please do not bring a plastic poncho or vinyl rainsuit because these types tear too easily and quickly become non-functional.

-WADERS: We provide hip waders for trout and sockeye fishing on the upper Kenai.
+WADERS: We provide chest and hip waders for trout and sockeye fishing on the upper Kenai.
 You may also choose to bring your own waders: breathable or neoprene, your preference.
 Please note that felt-soled waders are not allowed per fishing regulations.

 SHOES or BOOTS: To wear in the powerboats or at the lodge when you're not fishing.
 Footwear should be comfortable, lightweight and water repellent.
 Nike, Vasque, Hi-Tec and Merrell all make lightweight hiking boots that are moderately priced.